 Safeguarding training was another key focus in 2017.
-We've had employees and policies dedicated to protecting the public and the children new first aid-trained volunteers and vulnerable adults we work with, since 1996.
+We've had employees and policies dedicated to protecting the public, and the children and vulnerable adults we work with, since 1996.
 We have worked to continuously improve these.
-This year backlog of trainees to the frontline. we introduced improved safeguarding training.
+This year we introduced improved safeguarding backlog of trainees to the frontline. training.
 Eight hundred volunteer ambulance crew members did the new training and we'll roll it out to all frontline volunteers in 2018.

-We made it easier for volunteers to online system and course brochure.
+We made it easier for volunteers to book on training courses, with a new online system and course brochure.
 However, we know that not all our volunteers are computer-savvy.
-So as months in most cases. more of our systems and processes move online we're helping our people DEVELOPING FUTURE to be more digitally confident through LIFE SAVERS training and individual support.
+So as more of our systems and processes move online, we're helping our people LIFE SAVERS to be more digitally confident through training and individual support.

 We also developed a new system to help us manage our volunteers and employees.
-When fully up and running in 2018, it will make life easier for our volunteers and volunteer managers.
+When fully up and running valuable volunteering work in their in 2018, it will make life easier for our volunteers and volunteer managers.